 - Time Zone: Spans 6 time zones from GMT-3.5 to GMT – 8

 - Language: English, French in some regions

-- Telephone Services: Country code is +1, the international dialling code is 011
+- Telephone Services: Country code is +1, the international dialing code is 011

-- Emergency Numbers: 911 or 0 depending on province
+- Emergency Numbers: 911 or 0 depending on the province

 Many travellers are drawn to Banff to its incredible natural hot springs which local rumour has it prolongs youth, others prefer to go in winter where resorts like Whistler give arguably some of the best snow sports in the world.

 Outdoorsy adventurous types will find plenty to cater for their tastes such as white water rafting, husky rides and an amazing array of water sports at locations such as Lake Louise and Lake Ontario.
 And of course, everyone should see the famed Niagara Falls at least once!

 Another good way to get an idea of things to do in Canada is to scan the activities offered by Get Your Guide or Viator.
 They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.